mculep/Dining-With-The-ISS/README.md

 ## Objectives:

--   Create a fun frontend project using 2 API of your choice.
+-   Frontend Project: Create a fun frontend project using 2 API of your choice.

 ## API used in this project